Federal Reserve Raises Interest Rates For Seventh Time Since 2015

 Why It’s Important

 The decision reflects intel touting continued strengthening of the U.S. labor market, a solid rise in economic activity, strong job gains, a declining unemployment rate and growth in household spending and business fixed investment.
-The rate tightening indicates expectations for continued economic strength.

-“The upgrade to the summary of economic projections implies that the Fed recognizes it will soon face a monumental decision,” Joe Brusuelas, chief economist at RSM, said.

-Brusuelas said the language of the policy statement is notable in that it signals the Fed “intends to tolerate temporary deviation away from its inflation target in the near term.”

 The Financial Select Sector SPDR Fund (NYSE: XLF) rose sharply on the news, while the S&P 500 and Dow Jones Industrial Average were relatively unfazed.